Originally published August 1994

 Such inferences can be mistaken, and therefore dangerous.
 Functionality that cannot be observed by the tester also merits testing.
 With white-box testing, the tester is able to look inside the device and create tests to find weaknesses in the program's internal logic.
 The target is no longer opaque; it has acquired windows into its functionality.

 White-box testing enables a tester to examine communications protocols, evaluate data structures, analyze timings, and perform other tests that cannot be done any other way.
 White-box methods can be incorporated into manual safety testing, functional testing, error testing, and free-form testing.
 However, this is rarely done because of the following difficulties:

-- The available tools are designed to work as debugging aids, not as functional test-
+- The available tools are designed to work as debugging aids, not as functional test- ing aids.

 - Hooking up logic analyzers, oscilloscopes, communications analyzers, ICE units, etc., presents logistical problems.